 Builders of such fine aircraft as seen above, “BP” was a great innovator of design, but by the 1950’s they faded away.
 I have always had a soft spot for the “Defiant.”
-It got a bad reputation for its vulnerability, but I like the design.
+It got a deserved bad reputation for its vulnerability, but it is hard not to like its appearance.

 When this PBY ad was seen in 1940, the aircraft was already a seasoned veteran.